Let Them Say We Wasted The Purfume

 They sow

-because love is what remains
+because love is what's remains

 when nothing else is left.